decretist/Gratian/papers/Rem_Non_Novam/main.md

 of function words.

 Linguists draw a distinction between function words and content words.
-Functions words are words like prepositions and conjunctions.
+Function words are words like prepositions and conjunctions.
 Content words are words like adjectives, nouns and verbs.
 Function words convey meaning by their use in grammatical structure.
 The conjunction "but" doesn't mean anything by itself, but rather it